Woodberry Forest School

 Woodberry Forest School is a private, all-male boarding school located in Woodberry Forest, Madison County, Virginia, in the United States.
-Woodberry's current enrollment is 405.
-Students come from 28 U.S. states (plus the District of Columbia), and 28 countries.
+Woodberry's current enrollment is 391.
+Students come from 34 U.S. states, Washington, D.C., and 36 countries.
+The school's endowment and managed funds total $432,000,000 as of June 30, 2023.
+Comprehensive tuition for 2023–2024 is $65,350; 41% of the students receive financial aid.

 History

 The school was founded in 1889 by Captain Robert Stringfellow Walker, who had been a member of the 43rd Battalion Virginia Cavalry (Mosby's Rangers) during the American Civil War.
 The school occupies approximately 1200 acre in Madison, Virginia.
 The campus is bounded on one side by the Rapidan River.
 It was originally the estate of William Madison, brother of President James Madison.
-The headmaster's residence, known as The Residence, is taken entirely from an architectural design by Thomas Jefferson.
+The headmaster's residence, known as The Residence, is taken entirely from an architectural design reputed to be by Thomas Jefferson.
 It was listed on the National Register of Historic Places in 1979.
 The property eventually passed to the Walker family.
 The school was founded when Walker hired a tutor to teach his six sons and other local children because of the lack of adequate schooling in the surrounding area.
-Today the campus is known for its historic Jeffersonian brick buildings as well as state of the art science and arts facilities.
+Today, the campus is known for its historic Jeffersonian brick buildings and state-of-the-art science and arts facilities.

-J. Carter Walker, son of Captain Walker, and a graduate of the school, graduated from the University of Virginia in 1897.
-According to Elizabeth Copeland Norfleet in A Venture in Faith, a history of the school's early years, his plans to go on to law school were interrupted by his father's request that he serve as "head teacher."
-Carter Walker later explained his decision to his brother thus, "I always did what Father and Mother told me to."
+J. Carter Walker, son of Captain Walker and a school graduate, graduated from the University of Virginia in 1897.
+According to Elizabeth Copeland Norfleet in A Venture in Faith, his plans to go on to law school were interrupted by his father's request that he serve as "head teacher."
+Carter Walker later explained his decision to his brother: "I always did what Father and Mother told me to."

-Headmasters

-J. Carter Walker served as headmaster from 1898 for a tenure of 50 years until he retired in 1948.
-Headmasters since then have been: